 precious time and to those who helped put the concert together.
 Thanks to her

 efforts, an amazing sum of £2,262 was raised.
-This will be shared equally between
+This was a big

 event and we are very grateful for the amazing figure raised.